 9.94A.500 Sentencing hearing-Presentencing procedures-Disclosure of mental health services information.
+(Effective until July 1, 2014.)
 (1) Before imposing a sentence upon a defendant, the court shall conduct a sentencing hearing.
 The sentencing hearing shall be held within forty court days following conviction.
 Upon the motion of either party for good cause shown, or on its own motion, the court may extend the time period for conducting the sentencing hearing.